With contributions from Ian Mackinder, Ian Gray, Steven Beekon, Saxon Brenton, & Blair Ramage

 17. Favorite Characters show what they can do

 I’ve twice had characters in other campaigns in which those characters were never given an opportunity by the GM to demonstrate what they could do.
 One GM was overwhelmed by the combination of laziness and the scope of the background that I had presented – returning it to me after the year-long campaign folded due to his lack of interest, he admitted that he had never gotten around to reading it.
-His theory was that he could generically each PCs into a different compartment and treat them as generic cogs in the plot.
+His theory was that he could force-fit each PC into a different compartment and treat them as generic cogs in the plot.
 For some reason, none of the players count their characters in that campaign as their favorites, and none of them count that campaign as a favorite, either.

 Some plotlines should be deliberate star vehicles for a character, and each PC should get their share on this spotlight merry-go-round.
 It’s not enough for the Player to understand what makes a character unique, the GM has to understand it too – and then has to deliberately play to it from time to time.
 Unless both of these occur, the character will never be a favorite of the player.